 How many credit hours need to be completed, and how long will it take to finish the program?

 MSLA students must complete 36 total credit hours.
 The program can be completed in one year with full-time enrollment (15 credit hours in the Fall and Spring semesters and 6 credit hours in the summer) or in two to four years with part-time enrollment.

 Please refer to the Tuition and Cost of Attendance page.

 Are there financial aid/scholarship opportunities for the MSLA program?

 Yes.
 Financial aid is calculated based on MSLA school tuition.
 However, financial aid is not handled through the MSLA office.
 For more information about financial aid, please contact the financial aid office.
 The MSLA office does award scholarships based on academic promise and performance.
-To apply for a scholarship, please upload a letter with your MSLA application detailing why you would be a good candidate for scholarship.
+To learn more about our scholarship opportunities, please refer to our scholarship page.

 I would like to go to law school.
 Is it a good idea to do the MSLA if I want to be a lawyer?

 The MSLA is not a law degree.
 Law school trains students on the study of law.
 The MSLA program teaches the business of practicing law.
 The MSLA and JD programs are compatible and blend nicely for students interested in managing a firm, acting in an administrative role for a firm, working in the courts, etc. To find out more, contact the MSLA office.